| EXECUTIVE SUMMARY

 interest to them are under discussion.

-1 Department of Commerce supports the option of placing
+1 Department of Commerce supports the option of placing the population policy formulation mechanism under

 the auspices of the USC but believes that any detailed